Simple Minds: Rescheduled world tour and Direction of the Heart (2022–2025)

 The cancelled world tour was rescheduled to 2022 with over 80 dates across more than 20 countries in spring/summer 2022.
 On 17 January 2022, Simple Minds released the single "Act of Love" to mark the anniversary of the band's first performance on 17 January 1978 at Glasgow's Satellite City.
 In a statement from the band, the track had ended up shelved in the process of recording Simple Minds' debut album, though it had a lasting life during various live performances.
 Kerr and other band members still enjoyed the demo recording so much that they vowed to officially release an alternate version eventually.

 On 21 October 2022, the band released their studio album Direction of the Heart via BMG.
 The very same day, they released the lead single "Vision Thing" for free.
-COVID-19 quarantine restrictions prevented Jim Kerr and Charlie Burchill, who both resided in Sicily, from traveling to the UK, so the new album had been recorded in Hamburg, with most tracks written, created and demoed in Sicily.
+COVID-19 quarantine restrictions prevented Jim Kerr and Charlie Burchill, who both resided in Sicily, from travelling to the UK, so the new album had been recorded in Hamburg, with most tracks written, created and demoed in Sicily.
 On 9 July 2022, Simple Minds released a lyric video for "Vision Thing" on YouTube.
-A fourth single from the album, "Solstice Kiss", released in October 2023, became a hit in the UK, reaching No. 2 on the UK Vinyl Singles Chart and entering the Top 40 on the UK Singles Chart for one week at No. 31.
+A fourth single from the album, "Solstice Kiss", released in October 2023, became a hit in the UK, reaching No. 2 on the UK Vinyl Singles Chart and entering the Top 40 on the UK Singles Sales Chart for one week at No. 31.
 Former member John Giblin died on 14 May 2023.

 On 27 October 2023, Simple Minds released the live album New Gold Dream – Live From Paisley Abbey, a recording of the one-off performance of their 1982 album New Gold Dream (81–82–83–84) for Sky TV's Greatest Albums Live series, held at Paisley Abbey.
 On 29 December 2023, Charlie Burchill announced that Erik Ljunggren would be joining the group on keyboards for the band's 2024 tour.
 On 10 December 2024, Simple Minds released a brand new single entitled "Your Name in Lights" also featured on the soundtrack of the career-spanning documentary Simple Minds: Everything is Possible, directed by Joss Crowley, also available the same day to stream and download on BBC iPlayer.
 On 21 February 2025, Simple Minds announced the upcoming release on 25 April 2025 on multiple formats (Note: 24-track 2CD media book with 24 pages of exclusive photos and tour notes written by Jim Kerr, 18-track double black vinyl in a gatefold sleeve, exclusive 18-track double clear/glitter vinyl in a gatefold sleeve, digital download and streaming.) of Live in The City of Diamonds, a new live album recorded at a sold out Amsterdam's Ziggo Dome on 6 April 2024 (Note: ... to an audience of 17.000 people.) that completes the triptych of the "Live in The City" series dating back to 1987.
 (Note: ... the other two being Live in the City of Light (1987) and Live in the City of Angels (2019).)